kodekloudhub/community-faq/README.md

 Due to the nature of the check-in process for the exam, it's actually easier to use an external webcam, since you have to move it around *a lot* to cover everything that the proctor requires you to video - including 360 of room, all of desk area (left, right, up, down), all around your head and wrists too.

 Note that you should practice getting a clear shot of your ID using the webcam you intend to use in the exam *well before* exam day using your operating system's camera app.
-Even consider building something to hold the ID card steady using your kids lego or something :smiley:
+Even consider building something to hold the ID card steady using your kids Lego or something :smiley:.
+See [here](https://github.com/fireflycons/tips-for-CKA-CKAD-CKS#launching-the-exam) for an example that has been used successfully in an exam check-in process.

 ### Does my microphone need to work?